-In this section we describe the action theory that is used in the specification of the services.
-We first introduce the temporal logic on which our action theory is based and its epistemic extension.
+In this section, we describe the action theory that is used in the specification of the services.
+We first introduce the temporal logic on which our action theory is based.
+Then we introduce epistemic modalities and domain descriptions.

-2.1 Dynamic Linear Time Temporal Logic
+2.1 Dynamic Linear-Time Temporal Logic

-In this section we briefly define the syntax and semantics of DLTL as introduced in [12].
-In such a linear time temporal logic the next state
+We briefly define the syntax and semantics of DLTL as introduced in [12].
+In such a linear-time, temporal logic the next state modality is indexed by actions.
+Moreover, (and this is the extension to LTL) the until operator is indexed by programs in Propositional Dynamic Logic (PDL).